 Dates & Rates

-A non-refundable deposit of $500 is required with application.
+A non-refundable deposit of $500 is required with the application.

-Sibling Discount – 5% discount on each fee is given for two or more siblings attending any one of Keewaydin’s three camps.
+Sibling Discount – Receive a 5% discount on each fee for two or more siblings attending

 HST tax of 13% will be added for all fees and purchases.

-Camp Store – Usually up to $200 for a first-year camper
+Camp Store – Usually up to $250 for a first-year camper (this covers trip duffle, tumpline, and groundsheet)

 Chartered Bus – $125 each way, both from and to Toronto Pearson Airport.